Adwaita/QuickWeb-templates/bootstrap-navbar-fixed-top/README.md

 # Introduction
-This document provides a short summary on quickweb templates organization, and lists the specific artifacts provided on this template.
+This document provides a short summary on quickweb templates organization, and lists the specific artifacts provided by this template.

 The template/ directory should provide HTML files and related files which are not expected to be changed by the application developer.